Grounds for Terminating Parental Rights

 - Inducing the child to commit a crime or crimes.

-- The identity or location of the father is unknown after a reasonable attempt to determine or find him.
+- The identity or location of the parent is unknown after a reasonable attempt to determine or find them.

 - The putative or presumptive father is not the child's biological father.